Python-SIP/sip/doc/command_line_tools.rst

     The generation of docstrings that describe the signature of all functions, methods and constructors is disabled.

+.. option:: --no-distinfo

+    The creation of the :file:`.dist-info` directory is disabled.

 .. option:: --pep484-pyi

     The generation of Python type hints stub files is enabled.
 These files